gilgameshjw/hydejack-starter-kit/WORK/README.md

 * graphs and rules encoding/modelling
 * Interplay HDC / Deep Learning

+This work has been applied to multiple business cases like text processing, patient profiles modelling as well as fuzzy GPS trajectory modelling and matching.

 ## Systems

 #### Conversational Agents

-Since 2016, I have worked on conversational agents, starting with my work in R&D for Constellation AI.
+Since 2016, I have worked on conversational agents, starting with my R&D work for Constellation AI.

-IVA was developed with Markus Thora and Denis Okyere as an end to end IOS app allowing speech interactions with a logic compressed into a brain using HD computing combined with a language model.
+IVA was developed with Markus Thora and Denis Okyere as an end to end IO app allowing speech interactions with a logic compressed into a brain using HD computing combined with a language model.

 With Humbaba I and II and my some of my work with Interscript, I am building on the idea of software designed as "Union of conversational Agents".
 Such ideas are made more realistic by the newest language models (gpt's, ...).